Yankees vs. Nationals Player Props Betting Odds

 Meneses Stats

-- Joey Meneses has put up 135 hits with 29 doubles, a triple, 11 home runs and 32 walks.
+- Joey Meneses has collected 135 hits with 29 doubles, a triple, 11 home runs and 33 walks.
 He has driven in 69 runs.

 Meneses Recent Games